SDB:NVIDIA drivers

 Icon-warning.png

-As root, enter the following in a terminal:
+As root, enter one of the following command (matching your openSUSE distribution flavour) in a terminal.

 # zypper install openSUSE-repos-Leap-NVIDIA